OmarHamed0/task_route/README.md

 - Repository pattern is used for data management.

 ## Submission
-After finishing the task, send an email to `elevatetechflutterteam@gmail.com` with the subject `FlutterTaskCycle1{your name}`
+After finishing the task, send an email to `elevatetechflutterteam@gmail.com` with the subject `FlutterTaskCycle1("omarmakram421@gmial.com)`